 What will the Museum do with my donation once it is accepted?

 The Museum’s Registrar will issue you a deed of gift, making the donation an official unrestricted gift to the Smoky Hill Museum.
 The deed of gift makes the original provisional receipt null and void.
 These items are then handled and processed according to the highest museum standards by trained professionals and are exhibited only under secure and safe conditions.

 When will my donation be on exhibit?

 This depends on the item’s appropriateness to the Museum’s exhibition program.
 Space limitations and conservation concerns dictate that we cannot exhibit all of our artifacts at any one time.
-There are many objects that should not be exhibited frequently because they may be damaged by exposure to light and the environment.
-We cannot guarantee when or if your donation will be exhibited; however, your objects will receive the best of care, insuring that they will be available for the use of future generations.
-Exhibits are not the only way we use our items.
-The Museum is a public institution, and collections are available (by appointment) for study by scholars and the interested public.
+Many objects should not be exhibited frequently because they may be damaged by exposure to light and the environment.
+We cannot guarantee when or if your donation will be exhibited; however, your donation will receive the best of care, ensuring preservation for future generations.
+The Museum is a public institution and collections may also be available for research by staff, scholars and the interested public (by appointment).

-If my donation is put on display, will I be credited?
+If my donation is put on exhibit, will I be credited?

 Will my donation ever be loaned to someone else?